We love to talk about what's going on in the graphic design world. Check out some of our older posts on The Blog Archive.

 Read the Article

-Featuring in this months who's who wasn't enough, Luke Feldman generously made The Graphic Design students a tutorial using his funky design style and one of his quirky characters.
-See how Luke transforms a sketch into a vector character.
+Luke Feldman generously made TGDS students a tutorial using his distinctive style and one of his quirky characters.
+See how Luke transforms a hand-drawn sketch into a vector character in Illustrator.

 Read the Article